-Over last winter I decided I wanted to try growing dahlias in Mexico so I went to Tepoztlan for a week in March where It seemed I was enjoying the company, the food, the weather, but, what about the dahlias?
+Over the winter I decided I wanted to try growing dahlias in Mexico so I went to Tepoztlan for a week in March where It seemed I was enjoying the company, the food, the weather, but, what about the dahlias?

 I did accomplish 3 important things:

 First, I found a greenhouse next door to my friends house and met the owner/grower, Brigito.